 Ponomareva: Probably not.
 My position did not radically change.
 It was simply detailed and corrected.
 I have learned many things that I did not know before.
 There is probably no such distance.

 Ponomareva: In the beginning it was written simply shamefully.
 It was forged.
 Failures on board were never openly reported.
 Take the Komarov flight: while it was not clear whether he would make it back to Earth, he was transmitting greetings to the nations of Africa, Asia and Australia and publicly reported that everything was all right.
 I specifically checked all the announcements of the TASS news agency during his flight.
 They all said, "All systems aboard the ship function normally," even though his spacecraft barely managed to descent.
 On the ground they compiled a set of instructions for Komarov to perform manual orientation so that he could descent, and Gagarin transmitted it to the ship.
 It was, probably, an open text, since it had not been prepared beforehand.

 Gerovitch: Clearly, in the Soviet years historians had to follow the official, TASS version of events.
 Has there been a turn in their approach to the history of cosmonautics?

-Gerovitch: In the West, failures were often openly reported; Western historians write about it frankly, and they continue to believe that Russian historians of cosmonautics still adhere to old stereotypes.
+Gerovitch: In the West, failures were openly reported; Western historians write about it frankly, and they continue to believe that Russian historians of cosmonautics still adhere to old stereotypes.